pflanze/functional-perl/README.md

 This needs a separate "how to" page; for now, see [howto and comparison to Scheme](docs/howto_and_comparison_to_Scheme.md).

+Also, to get a general gist of how to do functional programming on Perl, check out [Higher-Order Perl](http://hop.perl.plover.com/) by Mark Jason Dominus.
+He glosses over some issues with regards to memory retention problems, but to be fair, at the time that he wrote the book the perl interpreter wouldn't have allowed to avoid them anyway.
+Unlike him, the functional-perl project properly separates lazy evaluation from pairs (when building streams), which should be preferable for separation of concerns.

 ### Presentation

 [These](http://functional-perl.org/london.pm-talk/) are the slides of